mssiegel/4ScoreChat/README.md

 The back end server code uses Node.js and is hosted in a separate repository

-Our 4Score Chat business plan, marketing plan, and engineering best practices are at: <a href="https://docs.google.com/spreadsheets/d/1PkG1mRXymWYBgnN4pESpvPua2qOoHGQWorhFzF63ATo/">4Score Chat Business Plan</a>
+Our 4Score Chat engineering best practices are located within our: <a href="https://docs.google.com/spreadsheets/d/1PkG1mRXymWYBgnN4pESpvPua2qOoHGQWorhFzF63ATo/">4Score Chat Business Plan</a>